severb/flowy/docs/tutorial/tutorial.rst

 That is where we must implement the activity logic itself.
 The ``some_transcoding_method`` method is just a placeholder for some business logic however complex it might be.

-.. seealso:: See :meth:`~flowy.client.SWFClient.register_activity` for a full list of options that can be specified via the decorator or the :meth:`~flowy.client.SWFClient.register` method.

 Finally, we have: